 There is no doubt that all sectors, and all cities across all geographies, need to rapidly and deeply decarbonize.
 This includes rethinking the energy, buildings, transport and waste sectors, our industrial practices, agriculture and land use, and the food and goods our cities consume.
 The knowledge we have gained through this process has further shaped our understanding of the challenges we face and helped our cities to increase the ambition of our efforts.

-This new law is the first of its kind anywhere in the world, and makes New York City a leader in deep decarbonization of buildings.
+This new law is the first of its kind anywhere in the world, and makes New York City a leader in the deep decarbonisation of buildings.
 By 2030, the law will reduce emissions from large buildings across the city by a total of 6 million tons, the equivalent of taking 1.3 million cars off the road.
-In the same period it will create 26,700 green jobs and prevent up to 130 premature deaths annually from local air quality improvements.
-It will also put buildings on a path to net zero emissions by 2050 through building retrofits and clean energy.
+In the same period, it will create 26,700 green jobs and prevent up to 130 premature deaths annually from local air quality improvements.
+It will also put buildings on a path to net-zero emissions by 2050 through building retrofits and clean energy.

 In Buenos Aires, we have joined a group of eleven Latin American cities that have pledged to develop a climate action plan aligned with the Paris Agreement through the reduction of emissions from buildings, transportation and waste management, as well as by strengthening our capacity to deal with the impacts of climate change.
 The climate action plan we are developing will include strategies to achieve carbon neutrality by 2050, and to make the city resilient and inclusive.